tobin-wq/pop-the-lock/README.md

 irm https://raw.githubusercontent.com/tobin-wq/pop-the-lock/main/install.ps1 | iex
 ```
 Command Prompt, PowerShell, and Windows Terminal will all be able to run the command, but Windows Terminal will work the best.

+---
+**About**

+Pop the Lock is a fast-paced timing game where the goal is to stop the rotating indicator inside the target zone before it spins past.
+Land the hit and the lock advances to the next level.
+Each level is harder than the last.
+This is a terminal-based recreation of the original game by Bay Tek Entertainment.
+Press SPACE to lock, P to pause, and ESC to escape the pop the lock window.

+**Author**

+Made by Tobin Maymin who is an 11-year-old developer learning Python, game logic, and cross-platform tools.